-A Tomato Cucumber Salad with fresh summer vegetables is always a hit at barbecues and picnics.
-This quick, easy side dish can be prepared ahead of time.
+Our Tomato Cucumber Salad recipe is made with fresh veggies and a vinegar dressing.
+This easy side dish can be prepared ahead of time!

-The fresh crisp vegetables coated with a sweet and tangy dill dressing in this tomato cucumber salad makes this the perfect summer side dish or could even be a light lunch choice.
+The fresh, crisp vegetables coated with a sweet and tangy dill dressing in this tomato cucumber salad make this the perfect summer side dish or could even be a light lunch choice.

 How To Make Tomato Cucumber Salad